 Kids’ traffic park is a playground in Kaleva teaching 6-10 year olds traffic rules and traffic behaviour during school summer holidays.
 Kauppi Sports Center on the other hand offers multi-purpose fields, badminton courts and a trampoline park!

-The first Trial Park in Finland was opened in May 2016 to Iso-Vilunen Park!
+Iso-Vilunen Park has The first Trial Park in Finland!
 Th park is open around the clock and to everyone.
 Trial Park is a part of Iso-Vilunen activity area that also features a skate park and a BMX track.
 Iso-Vilunen skate park serves all skaters, amateurs and more experienced.

 Fancy a calm day in the sun, maybe relaxing with a book while kids have splashy fun of their own?
 Beaches in Tampere city centre by the two big lakes are popular with everyone – and for a good reason!
 Pyynikki beach by lake Pyhäjärvi is the biggest one with big open areas for play, and Rauhaniemi beach and public sauna by lake Näsijärvi are definitely worth seeing.
 Rauhaniemi sauna is a traditional public sauna open in summer and in winter.
 Both beaches have a kiosk, a toilet and beach toys.
 If you are looking for a more quiet beach, try Tahmela Beach.
 Slightly outside of city centre, right by the colorful Pispala, this beach also has sand to get comfortable on, and of course beautiful scenery.